2018 Young Artist Competition

 Preliminary judging will be by recorded audition.
 Semi-finalists will be chosen by committee.
 Notification will be sent by Tuesday, May 1, 2018.
 Semi-final and final rounds will be held at the ClarinetFest® 2018, in Ostend, Belgium, July 6-11, 2018.
 Semi-finalists will receive a waiver of registration fees for ClarinetFest® 2018.
 Travel and other expenses will be the responsibility of the contestant.
 Visa and travel arrangements are solely the responsibility of the contestant.

 Repertoire for the semi-final and final rounds of competition will consist of selections from the works listed above.
 A pianist will be provided for competitors in the semi-final and final rounds.
 Memorization is not required.
 All contestants will accept the decision of the judges as final.
 Past first-prize winners are not eligible to compete.

 All recordings will become the property of the I.C.A.

-Third prize – $500 USD and a professional line mouthpiece to be announced
+Third prize – $500 USD and a Backun bell and barrel (specs to be confirmed)

 The International Clarinet Association assumes no tax liability that competition winners may incur through receiving prize money.
 Individuals are responsible for investigating applicable tax laws and reporting prize winnings to requisite government agencies.